micmejia/bible-dump/AMPC/Colossians/Col 1.md

-The mystery of which was hidden for ages and generations [[^x]from angels and men], but is now revealed to His holy people (the saints),
+The mystery of which was hidden for ages and generations [from angels and men], but is now revealed to His holy people (the saints),